Year C: Third Sunday in Ordinary Time

 Discussion Questions:

-1. The poor are at the heart of Jesus’ ministry.
-Do you believe we have been anointed to care for people in conditions nobody wants to share?
-In what ways is tending the poor, the captives, the blind, and the oppressed part of your faith life?
+- The poor are at the heart of Jesus’ ministry.
+Do you believe that we have also been anointed to care for the poor?
+How do you care for the poor in your faith practice?

-2. If you were to proclaim, “a year acceptable to the Lord”, what about the way you live would need to change, to make your year acceptable to the Lord?
-Explain.
+- If we were to proclaim, “a year acceptable to the Lord,” What about the way we live as a community and you personally, would need to change to make it more acceptable to the Lord?

 Biblical Context